All Episodes

 He admits he's a socialist.

-He he that's what he believes in.
+That's what he believes in.

 Nothing.

-And I said, You know what?
+And I said, you know what?

-Neither do I. That's such a that's that's a that's a grand slam.
+Neither do I. That's a grand slam.

-Why did why why you get in the debating arena with you is what do you think of this Franken thing?
+Why you get in the debating arena with you?

-The allegations against him are serious, and and they kept coming.
+The allegations against him are serious.

-One woman after another after another.
+And they kept coming, one woman after another after another.

 The allegations on their face appear very serious.

-I don't disagree, and I think the at the end of the day, this is going to be a better environment.
+I don't disagree, and I think at the end of the day, this is going to be a better environment.

-I'm I believe so I hope and pray for crying out loud.
+I hope and pray for crying out loud.

-The next thing, though, what do you do, like in the case of John Conyers, he denies it.
+The next thing, though, what do you do, like in the case of John Conyers, he denies it?

 Not every allegation is true.

-Uh, you know, I spent a lot of years in law enforcement.
+You know, I spent a lot of years in law enforcement.

-You you you see true allegations and false allegations, and and people are entitled to a presumption of innocence.
+And people are entitled to a presumption of innocence.

-You had multiple former staffers who weren't coming forward anonymously.
+With someone like Conyers, you had multiple former staffers who weren't coming forward anonymously.

 And you've got to assess with Franken.

-I think it was up to seven different accusers, and and are all of their accusations true?
+I think it was up to seven different accusers.

 I don't know.

-But but you've got to do your best.
+But you've got to do your best.

-And because of politics, Joy Behar and and uh you know, Ariana said, Oh, it's okay, but you know what, the pictures kind of speak loudly, don't they?
+And because of politics, Joy Behar and Ariana said, oh, it's okay.

-There's no doubt the photographs played a significant part, and and yesterday you saw Senate Democrats one after the other calling on him to resign.
+And yesterday you saw Senate Democrats one after the other calling on him to resign.

-And and you know, we obviously have allegations.
+And, you know, we obviously have allegations.

-You know, what every reporter immediately wants to say is what about Roy Moore?
+You know, what every reporter immediately wants to say is, what about Roy Moore?

-And and and my approach to that, look, I with Al Franken, what uh what I believed at the time is if the allegations are true, he should resign, and now he has resigned.
+And my approach to that, look, with Al Franken, what I believed at the time is if the allegations are true, he should resign.

 But if they're not true, he should vigorously and aggressively defend himself.

-Don't leave it in this limbo of not being sure, and this is now question that the the voters of Alabama are gonna have to decide.
+And this is now a question that the voters of Alabama are going to have to decide.

 I was a little surprised forensics wasn't used.

-I got to run, but Senator, we owe you a debt of gratitude.
+Listen, I've got to run, but Senator, we owe you a debt of gratitude.

 We really do.